GuntisTreulands/drives/README.md

 I could rig up either a server sending some VOIP pushes from time to time to wake the app, or maybe use those silent pushes (but those are also not always getting through).

-**13.)
-One more thing.. but while I wrote other things, I forgot about this one.**

-I will add later.